Skip to content

 CheckExecutor

-Provides all the logic to actually run checks.
-It contains methods to execute checks, to create the failed checks log, and to export DQM results to a database table.
+Contains methods to execute checks, to create the failed checks log, and to export DQM results to a database table.

 Parameters: